-Welsh tenor Aled Hall made his Royal Opera debut in the 2016/17 Season as Dancing Master (Manon Lescaut), and returns later in the Season as Pang (Turandot).
-In the 2017/18 Season he returns to sing Spoletta (Tosca).
+Welsh tenor Aled Hall made his Royal Opera debut in the 2016/17 Season as Dancing Master (Manon Lescaut), and has also sung Pang (Turandot), Spoletta (Tosca) and Abbé (Andrea Chénier).
+In the 2019/20 Season he returns as Normanno (Lucia di Lammermoor).